Alluxio/alluxio/docs/en/api/POSIX-API.md

 Data can be cached on FUSE kernel cache and/or in Alluxio FUSE process userspace cache.
 When the same file is accessed from multiple clients, file overwrite by one client may not be seen by other clients.
 The data cached on the FUSE side (kernel or userspace) may be stale.
-For example, the data cached on Node A might be stale if the file is deleted and overwrited concurrently by an application on Node B.
+For example, the data cached on Node A might be stale if the file is deleted and overwrite concurrently by an application on Node B.

 {% navtabs dataCache %}
 {% navtab Kernel Data Cache Configuration %}